Preparing Inbound Shipments

 -

-Missing, Hidden, or Incorrect Carton Label: It is recommended that only 1 SKU is shipped in each carton, however, when that is not practical, multiple SKUs may be shipped together in shared cartons.
-In this case, mixed cartons must have the following information displayed on each one: Cahoot Inbound ID, Box Count (if applicable, such as Box 1 of 2, Box 2 of 2), the Barcode of each item inside the carton, and the Quantity of each item inside the carton.
-Optional Cahoot Carton Labels are available at the time of Inbound Creation, and also attached here for your convenience, to help keep the information organized.
+Missing, Hidden, or Incorrect Carton Label: It is recommended that only 1 SKU is shipped in each carton, however, when that is not practical, multiple SKUs may be shipped together in shared (mixed) cartons.
+Mixed cartons must have the following information displayed on each one: Cahoot Inbound ID, Box Count (if applicable, such as Box 1 of 2, Box 2 of 2), the Barcode of each item inside the carton, a Description of the item(s), and the Quantity of each item inside the carton.
+Optional Cahoot Carton Labels are available as fillable-PDFs at the time of Inbound Creation, and also attached here for your convenience, to help keep the information organized.

 -